-Before you apply for Ill-health Retirement, you and your employer should arrange for should only be contemplated once it's clear that other options won't work for you.
+Before you apply for Ill-health Retirement, you and your employer should arrange for Ill-health Retirement is a significant move and should only be contemplated once it's clear that other options won't work for you.
 Where that's the case, your employer and occupational health service will provide valuable support in helping you complete an application for Ill-health Retirement.